 Some common examples of cardio exercise include running, dancing, walking, biking, and swimming.

 Cardio, or aerobic exercise, can promote fat burning and fat loss to help slim down your face.

 Drinking water is crucial for your overall health and can be especially important if you’re looking to lose facial fat.

 Studies suggest that water can keep you feeling full and enhance weight loss.

 Drinking water can decrease calorie intake and temporarily increase metabolism.
 It may also reduce fluid retention to prevent bloating and swelling in your face.

-Because they contain very little fiber, they are digested rapidly, leading to spikes and crashes in blood sugar levels and a higher risk of overeating (13).
+Because they contain very little fiber, your body digests them rapidly.
+This leads to spikes and crashes in blood sugar levels and may make you more likely to overeat (

 Furthermore, squeezing in more sleep may help you shed extra pounds.

 One study found that better sleep quality was associated with successful maintenance of weight loss (